Purkinjee/MonstercatDownloader/README.md

 Script to easily download all creator friendly tracks using your Monstercat gold account.
 You must have Monstercat gold for this to work.

 You will need your Monstercat SID to use this script.
 You can get it in chrome by visiting the following URL.
-Copy the sid which should start with "s%3A".
+Copy the content for the cid cookie.
 ```
 chrome://settings/cookies/detail?site=connect.monstercat.com
 ```